tabcina/angular/README.md

 ## About

-This is Angular JS Create-Update-Delete app allows you to add blocks of data and persist them using local storage.
+Angular JS Create-Update-Delete app that allows you to add blocks of data and persist them using local storage.
 Each block is made of two fields: (1) title, and (2) content.

 ### Components
 * angular.js: Your preferred Angular JS version